- What is hematuria?

 - When to see a doctor for blood in the urine

-But at other times, it could be a clear sign of kidney stones, enlarged prostate gland, UTI, or other health conditions.
+Blood in your urine (pee), also known as Hematuria, can occur due to many causes, including an injury, vigorous physical activity, or it could be a clear sign of kidney stones, enlarged prostate gland, UTI, or other health conditions.

 Here, you can take a closer look at what blood in the urine means for both men and women.